MehirWolde/MehirWolde/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently pursuing my Bachelor's degree in Information and Communication Technology
+- 🔭 I’m currently pursuing my Bachelor's degree in Information and Communication Technology and staring my masters in fall 2022.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/mehir-wolde-222b98191/)

 <h3 align="center">Languages and Tools:</h3>